Attitude (heraldry): Salient

 A beast salient (Latin: saliēns, "leaping") (also springing) is leaping, with both hind legs together on the ground and both forelegs together in the air.
 This is a very rare position for a lion, but is also used of other heraldic beasts.
 The stag and other docile animals in this position are often termed springing.
 Certain smaller animals are sometimes blazoned as saltant rather than salient.
+Goats are said to be clymant in the rampant position.

 Statant

 A beast statant (Old French: "standing") is "standing" (in profile toward dexter), all four feet on the ground, usually with the forepaws together.
 This posture is more frequent in crests than in charges on shields.
-In certain animals, such as bears, this may refer to an upright, bipedal position (though this position may also be referred to as statant erect), though bears blazoned as 'statant' can also be found with all four feet firmly on the ground (e.g. in the arms] of the former borough council of Berwick-upon-Tweed.
+In certain animals, such as bears, this may refer to an upright, bipedal position (though this position may also be referred to as statant erect), though bears blazoned as 'statant' can also be found with all four feet firmly on the ground (e.g. in the arms of the former borough council of Berwick-upon-Tweed).
 While statant is used in reference to predatory beasts, the more docile animals when in this position may be called at bay, while such creatures statant guardant are said to be at gaze.
 This is particularly true of stags (harts).

 Morne

-Also spelled morné or mortine, a lion depicted with neither claws, teeth, nor tongue, in the rampant position.
+Also spelled morné or mortine, a lion depicted with no claws, no teeth and no tongue, in the rampant position.
 The term is from the Old French verb morner, from morne, a ring placed over the point of a lance, from Latin mora, "sword guard".

-Baillone
+Bailloné

-A lion baillone is show in the rampant position holding a baton in its teeth.
+A lion bailloné (lit. 'gagged') is shown in the rampant position holding a baton or staff in its teeth.